Primo and Epico: TNA Wrestling (2025)

 The Colóns made a surprise appearance on TNA iMPACT! on February 20, 2025, interrupting Joe Hendry's performance.
 The Colóns were then interrupted by a debuting Elijah and this led to a match between both teams in which Hendry and Elijah came out as victorious.
+The next night they lost to the Hardy Boyz.
+Their last match was on March 15, 2025 when they lost to the Hardy Boyz in an El Paso Street Fight.